 Before you choose reagents, check that they will work with the microscope.
 Please ask microscopy staff.
 Some of the web pages here may be used as reference, such as the confocal web pages which list the available laser lines.
-The Zeiss 710, 880, and the Leica SP8 allow for fine tuning of spectral response for detection, but other microscope have fixed filters.
+The laser scanning confocals allow for fine tuning of spectral response for detection, but other microscope have fixed filters.
 This web page discusses these points.
 Please read below and consult with staff before choosing fluorescent probes.

 There are two main things to consider when choosing fluorophores: excitation spectra and emission spectra.
 These are the color of light used to excite the fluorescent molecule and the color of light that you will image.
 (The difference between them is the Stokes shift.)
 The microscope you will use needs to have both the correct excitation and the correct emission.

-For instance, the curves above show the emission characteristics of the standard configuration on the Zeiss AxioObserver.
+These curves show the emission characteristics of the standard configuration on the Zeiss AxioObserver and most other fixed filter microscopes.

-However, these curves do not show the excitation spectra.
+The curves above do not show excitation spectra.
 In general, for a widefield microscope such as the Zeiss AxioObserver:

 ex (nm) em (nm)